hnihsan/bee-cafe-customer/README.md

 ## Descriptions

-Bee Cafe is a simple DApp for demonstrating how data can be used interoperably for communicating between DApps.
+Bee Cafe is a simple DApp for demonstrating how data in SWARM can be used interoperably for communicating between DApps.
 Bee Cafe consist of 2 DApps, with the following Repository :

 1. [Bee Cafe - Customer](https://github.com/hnihsan/bee-cafe-customer)